 8. Great Smoky Mountains National Park has been used as a TV set.

 In the 1950s, Disney produced a television-series-turned-live-action film called Davy Crockett, King of the Wild Frontier.
 Some scenes for the show about America’s favorite frontiersman were filmed at the park, specifically around the Mountain Farm Museum area.

 9. Dolly Parton has served as an official park ambassador for Great Smoky Mountains National Park.

 U.S. senators and representatives, state governors, and the Secretary of the Interior all attended the re-dedication of the park on its 75th anniversary in 2009, but they might have been overshadowed by the presence of Tennessee’s own Dolly Parton, who performed at the event as an official park ambassador.

-The legacy of 18th- and 19th-century Appalachian settlers lives in the more than 90 historic structures on park grounds, nine of which are on the National Register of Historic Places.
-The Cades Cove Loop Road showcases some of the best examples of early Appalachian architecture, including the John Oliver Cabin (built in 1822 and the oldest structure in the park), Primitive Baptist Church (pictured above), and Methodist Church.
+The legacy of 18th- and 19th-century Appalachian settlers lives in the more than 90 historic structures on park grounds, several of which are on the National Register of Historic Places.
+The Cades Cove Loop Road showcases some of the best examples of early Appalachian architecture, including the John Oliver Cabin (built in 1822 and the oldest structure in the park), Primitive Baptist Church, and Methodist Church.

 11. Great Smoky Mountains National Park's only hotel offers a no-frills place to stay.